-Other books by this author include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Throne of Fire, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, House of Hades, The Blood of Olympus, The Hidden Oracle, The Sword of Summer
+Other books by this author which I have reviewed include The Sea of Monsters, The Titan's Curse, The Battle of the Labyrinth, The Last Olympian, The Red Pyramid, The Lost Hero, Cold Springs, The Throne of Fire, The Son of Neptune, The Mark of Athena, The Serpent's Shadow, House of Hades, The Blood of Olympus, The Hidden Oracle, The Sword of Summer

 Second in the Magnus Chase and the Gods of Asgard mythic urban fantasy series and revolving around Magnus and his friends in Boston.

 In 2017, The Hammer of Thor won the Stonewall Book Award for Children’s Literature and was nominated for the Goodreads Choice Award for Middle Grade & Children’s.

 I always enjoy anything fantasy, and when Riordan combines this with all of Magnus’ snark, well, I’m in heaven, lol.